Battle of the Seelow Heights: Aftermath and analysis

 The defensive line on the Seelow Heights was the last major defensive line outside Berlin.
 From 19 April, the road to Berlin—90 km to the west—lay open.
 By 23 April, Berlin was fully encircled and the Battle in Berlin commenced.
-Within two weeks, Adolf Hitler was dead and the war in Europe was effectively over.
+Within two weeks, Adolf Hitler committed suicide and the war in Europe was effectively over.

 As a result of the 1st Belorussian Front's success at the Seelow Heights and the Oder Front in general, most of the forces of the German 9th Army were encircled before they could retreat to Berlin.
-The city was then defended by broken formations, the Volkssturm, police, and air defence units, which resulted in the Red Army taking it in 10 days.
+The city was then defended only by broken formations, the Volkssturm, small detachments of Hitler Youth, police, and air defence units, which resulted in the Red Army taking it in 10 days.

 After the war, Zhukov's critics asserted that he should have stopped the 1st Belorussian Front's attack via the direct line to Berlin along the Autobahn and instead made use of the 1st Ukrainian Front's breakthrough over the Neisse or concentrate its armies on surrounding Berlin from the north.
 This would have bypassed the strong German defences at Seelow Heights, and avoided many casualties and the delay in the Berlin advance.

 Zhukov supposedly took the shortest path, the critics contend, so that his troops would be the first ones to enter the city.
 However, Zhukov chose the main thrust to be through the Seelow Heights not because he thought that was the quickest way to get to Berlin, but because that was the quickest way to link up with Konev's 1st Ukrainian Front and cut off the German 9th Army from the city.

 Also, bypassing the Seelow Heights and attacking Berlin from the north would have exposed the northern flank of the 1st Belorussian Front to a potential attack from German forces to the north, which could have pinned Zhukov's forces against the Seelow Heights.
 Furthermore, in actuality only two of the five armies of the 1st Belorussian Front attacked the Seelow Heights themselves and the heights were eventually bypassed from the north as soon as there was a narrow breakthrough.

 Estimates of Soviet casualties during the assault on the Seelow Heights vary from under 10,000 to over 30,000 killed.